w3c/media-and-entertainment/app-development/charter.md

 Background
 ----------

 The development and testing of web applications across consumer products remains challenging.
-We have identified two main areas to focus on, as described below.
+We have identified three main areas to focus on, as described below.

 ### The web development experience for consumer products